Office of the Registrar of Consultant Lobbyists Guidance on registration and quarterly information returns 20 May 2022

 A single act of consultant lobbying on behalf of a client triggers the need to submit the name of that client in the Quarterly Information Return.
 Registrants do not need to list how many individual communications were made on behalf of a client.

 The disclosure of clients’ names is required by the Act irrespective of expectations of client confidentiality.
-Consultant lobbyists who are required to register may need to inform their clients accordingly.
+Consultant lobbyists may need to inform their clients accordingly.

-Registrants who have not made any communications that meet the criteria of consultant lobbying within a quarter must still submit a Quarterly Information Return stating this within 14 days of the end of the quarter.
+Registrants who have not made any communications that meet the criteria of consultant lobbying within a quarter must submit a Quarterly Information Return stating this.
 This ‘nil return’ will be displayed on the Register

-If a registrant makes two successive nil returns, the Registrar will mark the registrant’s entry on the Register ‘This registrant is not an active consultant lobbyist’.
+If a registrant makes two successive nil returns, the Registrar will mark the registrant’s entry on the Register ‘This registrant has completed nil returns for the last six or more months.’

 Registrants who remain on the Register but are inactive continue to have the same obligations under the Act as active consultant lobbyists, including paying the annual fee and making Quarterly Information Returns.
-Such registrants may undertake consultant lobbying activity at any time whilst remaining registered.
+Such registrants may undertake consultant lobbying activity whilst they are registered.

-The Act provides that the following categories of activity do not require registration:
+The Act provides that the following do not require registration:

 A person does not carry on the business of consultant lobbying when they make a communication if: